bindsdev/pincer-bot-template/README.md

 <h1 align="center">Pincer Discord Bot Template (Python)</h1>

+> **WARNING**: Pincer is still in its alpha/planning stage, therefore it is not 100% stable.
+Create a bot with Pincer at your own risk.

 This repository is a template for a Discord bot using the Pincer library in Python, which is meant to interact with the Discord API similar to libraries like [**nextcord.py**](https://github.com/nextcord/nextcord), [**discord.py**](https://github.com/Rapptz/discord.py) and [**disnake**](https://github.com/DisnakeDev/disnake).

 ## What is Pincer?